Perspective | Weapons tests in space could shut down ATMs and ground your next flight

 Keeping up with the Joneses has long been part of space culture: National space programs once chased milestones in the moon race; today, private companies pursue competing broadband mega constellations.
 If recent actions signal a shift toward antagonistic norms, we may see further demonstrations by space powers eager to show preparedness for the fight.
 So far, ASAT-launching nations have targeted only their own satellites, but each test serves as a warning that the next antisatellite weapon could be aimed in a more hostile direction.

 Space warfare might not cause visible damage on the ground, but the devastation of the orbital environment would mean a larger, lonelier world than the one currently interconnected by satellites.
 It would also deepen the inequalities of the Space Age, denying less-powerful nations the opportunity to fairly access a truly global natural resource.
-War is rarely tidy; fixing its messes would be all but impossible in the extreme near-Earth environment.
+War is rarely tidy; fixing a catastrophic mess of destroyed satellites would be all but impossible in the extreme near-Earth environment.

 Private and public space industry groups are developing methods to remove large unused objects from orbit, and reusable rockets mean less volatile debris lingering in lower altitudes.
 Satellites and expendable rockets can be designed for disposal either through controlled reetry into Earth’s atmosphere or in “graveyard orbits.”
 Right now, however, we rely on the natural environment of near-Earth space to do most of the work of cleaning up fragments of all sizes.
 Like industrial waste dumped into a river to be carried away and become someone else’s problem, objects in low orbit are drawn into the Earth’s atmosphere by solar energy, atmospheric particles and gravity.
 There, they typically come apart, with any surviving bits dropping into the ocean or very occasionally crashing onto land.

 There is no internationally binding agreement to limit the creation of orbital debris.
 It’s up to individual organizations to decide whether to work with or against nature to keep space sustainable.
 The space environment does a good job of cleaning itself at low orbits, but Kessler Syndrome accelerates when the amount of new debris generated surpasses the quantity removed by natural forces.
 Recent calculations predict that the debris from Kosmos 1408 may stay aloft for a decade or more before the ASAT effluent drifts downstream.
-Given that satellites in similar orbits circle the planet once every 90 minutes, a decade — with thousands of possible close calls — is a long time to keep fingers crossed.
+Satellites in similar orbits circle the planet once every 90 minutes, so a decade — with thousands of possible close calls — is a long time to keep fingers crossed.

 The 2013 film “Gravity” imagined a disaster in which a Russian ASAT starts a chain reaction that destroys all functioning satellites within moments.
 The film, following two astronauts’ struggle to survive, didn’t even scratch the surface of what would unfold on the ground below.
 The exact scenario portrayed is physically impossible in our nonfictional universe, but it’s hard not to think of that dramatic scene as an omen.
 As the task of building back better takes off, citizens of the Space Age might do well to understand the full consequences of infrastructural decay, in the heavens as on Earth.